jwiegert/exwings-codes/README.md

 Press apply.
 For just a grid, chose e.g. Representation Wireframe.

 For a density file, press apply, and chose "threshold" (button, top left area).
-Chose some limit and look around.
+Chose some limit (increase minimum) and look around.
+Remember that R3D sets som 1e-80 ish g/cm3 i all grid cells since it can't be zero.
+So you have to increase the lower limit to see past all zero-density cells.